Mayor Blackwell

 Board Memberships

-• Black Women’s Political Action Committee (BWPAC)
+• Black Women’s Political Action Committee

 • Cuyahoga County’s Citizens’ Advisory Council on Equity

-• Regional Income Tax Agency (RITA).
-Secretary
+• Secretary, Regional Income Tax Agency

-• The First Suburbs Consortium.
-Vice-Chair
+• Vice-Chair, The First Suburbs Consortium

 • The Suburban Water Council of Governments